Protein Donuts

 Which protein powder is best?

 The protein powder you use is very important.
 I recommend brown rice or casein protein powder, as they are generally good blends to bake with.
 Whey protein can be very tricky and dry out the donuts.
-To test this out, make a protein brownie and see how it turns out.
+To test this out, make my protein mug cake and see how it turns out.
 If it works out well, your protein powder will be perfect for this recipe!

 Can I use almond flour or coconut flour?